riyamittal12426/LazySheeps/CLERK_OAUTH_QUICK_START.md

 ### Method 1: Use Clerk Dev Keys (Instant - Recommended for Testing)

 1. Go to https://dashboard.clerk.com
-2. Select your LangHub application
+2. Select your Katalyst application
 3. Navigate to: **User & Authentication** → **Social Connections**
 4. Find **Google**:
    - Click on it